Anurenjini78/githubworkshop/README.md

 ## Welcometr
 staging
 wfdg
 This repositoryy contains the basee project part of our on-site GitHub Verified Partner workshop program.
-It is meant to be used for in-classroom training under thsfe supervision of GitHub coaches.jgfas
+It is meant to be used for in-classroom training under thsfe supervision of GitHubh coaches.jgfas

 wfdgd
 This repositoryy contains the basee project part of our on-site GitHub Verified Partner workshop program.
 It is meant to be used for in-classroom training under the supervision of GitHub coaches.jgf master